JonkerKoorts/loan/README.md

 ---

+## PLEASE NOTE !!!
+WHEN SIGNING UP WITH CLERK USE ACTUAL NUMBER AND/OR EMAIL.
+OTP WILL BE SENT

+___

 ## Learn More

 To learn more about the tools and frameworks used in this project, check out the following resources: